-Our requirements for the bachelor's degree combine breadth of study in a range of subjects and disciplines, represented by the general education program, with specialization in a major field of study.
-The College offers over 20 majors and numerous minors.
+Our requirements for the bachelor's degree combine breadth of study in a range of subjects and disciplines, represented by the General Education Program, with specialization in a major field of study.
+The College offers 26 majors and numerous minors.
 In addition, students may take courses and complete minors in other colleges within the University, as long as prerequisites for these courses and minors are met.